AsEGiD-G/cyclistic-bike-share-analysis/README.md

 ## 8. About Me

-My name is [Your Name], and I am a data analyst with a passion for using data to solve business problems.
+My name is Asegid Ayele, and I am a data analyst with a passion for using data to solve business problems.
 This project is a demonstration of my skills in data cleaning, exploratory analysis, and communicating data-driven recommendations.

 * **LinkedIn:** [Link to your LinkedIn Profile]
-* **Email:** [asegid.ayele@outlook.com]
+* **Email:** [abem646@gmail.com]